 (On this occasion, Mr. Shriver received The Bellarmine Medal.
 He is the 10th recipient of the Medal.)

-I am grateful to the Board. of Trustees and to Your Excellency the Chancellor, and. to the President, Monsignor Horrigan, for giving me this citation and I assure you that the name of Bellarmine College will be well recorded in the pages of the Peace Corps Volunteer, a-little magazine we have, which will soon be on its way to 10,000 Peace Corps Volunteers around the world.
+I am grateful to the Board of Trustees, to Your Excellency the Chancellor, and to the President, Monsignor Horrigan, for giving me this citation and I assure you that the name of Bellarmine College will be well recorded in the pages of the Peace Corps Volunteer, a little magazine we have, which will soon be on its way to 10,000 Peace Corps Volunteers around the world.
 It's the least I can do in acknowledgement of your great gift to me, and I thank you.
 (APPLAUSE)

 It's great to be even an in-law in such a large family, but you'll be interested to know that despite the ties of family, I have some trouble-- occasionally, at any rate -- with another brother-in-law, Ted Kennedy, the Senator from Massachusetts.
 In fact, he threatened to oppose the whole new poverty program in the Senate until I assured him that Senators wouldn't have to serve in the Youth Corps.
 (LAUGHTER)

 I've had a lot of problems in Washington, and one of them was, of course, when I took on this poverty assignment, I was a little worried about the many difficulties -- people told me how difficult it was to eliminate poverty.
 One fellow said to me, "Don't worry, Sarge, all you have to do is create the program, get it through Congress, then go out and conquer poverty."